vippsas/vipps-developers/common-topics/authentication.md

 <!-- END_TOC -->

+To make requests to the Vipps APIs you need to:
+1. First make a request to get an access token, which is a JWT (JSON Web Token)
+2. Use the access token in the HTTP header of the other API requests, together with the subscription key.

 ## Get an access token

 All Vipps API calls are authenticated and authorized with an access token